For a detailed introduction to our Excel Template, please watch this video:

 Go to the category of the data you are going to import and click the Import button on the toolbar.
 Select the just uploaded file and click Import.
 When the import is ready, its logs are displayed below the dropdown.
 These are especially helpful when there are errors in your data, such as ids or columns that don't exist, or formatting that's incorrect.

-Please note that if you use the Excel import to make changes to objects that were imported from a channel, this channel data will be overwritten and the fields or sections you're changing will be locked.
+Please note that if you use the Excel import to make changes to objects that are imported from a channel, this channel data will be overwritten and your changes will be locked.

 Some data cannot be set in the Excel file.
 This can be added after the import.
 Click the Edit button in the table for the object you want to edit.

-- Institutions: a company logo, custom background image, banner or slideshow images.
+Institutions: a company logo, custom background image, banner or slideshow images, exhibitor booth contact information.

-- Classifiers: a color or an icon, for example for certain session types.
+Classifiers: a colour or an icon, for example for certain session types.